Andy-K-Sparklight/Ari/docs/Build.md

 brew link openssl@1.1 --force
 ```

-Make sure you've also got `clang` installed to compile some codebase with Apple's extensions.
+Make sure you've also got the latest `clang` installed.

-According to our CI, you also need to install Xcode version 14.1 beta 3 or any newer version to avoid LD bugs.
+According to our CI, you also need to install Xcode version 14.1 beta 3 or any newer version to avoid linker bugs.

 Then we're ready.